kristerkari/react-native-css-modules/README.md

 The supported styling depends on the element that you want to style.
 The best thing is to have a look at this cheat sheet when ever your are writing your styles: https://github.com/vhpoet/react-native-styling-cheat-sheet

+If you plan to use the same CSS files for both React Native and Web, then I suggest that you build your app "React Native first".
+It is much easier to build the app with React Native's styling limitations, and then make it work for web using [React Native for Web](https://github.com/necolas/react-native-web) and by adding some Web specific CSS.

 ### Current limitations for CSS modules in React Native

 Many of these will be fixed in the near future.